pizqleh/pizqleh.github.io/_pages/about.md

+excerpt: "About me"
+ author_profile: true
+ redirect_from:
+   - /about/
+   - /about.html
+ ---

 ### About

 Hello!
 I’m Pedro.
 I recently finished my MSc in Applied Mathematics in Pontificia Universidad Católica de Chile on the field of Signal Processing.
 I like playing around the mathematical foundations of data science, and building models and algorithms for spatial sound and biomedical applications.
 I enjoy how mathematics is in a constant conversation with reality.